-- Then pass the domain validation, or business validation, or extended validation, depending on what applies to your SSL Certificate.
+Then pass the domain validation, or business validation, or extended validation, depending on what applies to your SSL Certificate.

-- When your new SSL Certificate is issued, you need to reinstall the new SSL Certificate on your server.
+- When your SSL Certificate is renewed, you need to reinstall the new SSL Certificate on your server.
 With other words, you need to replace your old / expiring SSL Certificate with the new one which you have just received.
 The old certificate will NOT get replaced, renewed or continued automatically.

 - If you are renewing a Business Validation SSL Certificate or an Extended Validation SSL Certificate, you will still have to pass the Business Validation or the Extended Validation again.
 Anyway, the Business Validation and Extended Validation processes are quicker when renewing an SSL Certificate than when getting it for the first time.

 - If you own a Multi-Domain (SAN/UCC) SSL Certificate for which you have previously purchased & added additional SANs (domains), you need to include them when buying the new SSL Certificate.
 Please open a ticket with us for more details.